 California Trucking Regulations

 The majority of federal trucking regulations are set by the Federal Motor Carrier Safety Administration (FMCSA) of the U.S. Department of Transportation.
-These regulations include details about driver safety and rest requirements, limits on vehicle loads, and more.
+These regulations include details about driver safety and rest requirements, proper training and qualifications, limits on vehicle loads, and more.
 There are some areas where states have applied their own regulations to improve safety.
 The California Department of Transportation's Office of Trucks and Services governs all rules and regulations regarding large trucks in the state.
 Other state agencies also play a role, including: